-I’ve had never paddled the Farnes before, but I remember years ago watching enviously a group of Sea Kayakers setting off from Bamburgh, when my kids were little and we were on holiday in that part of the world.
+I’ve never paddled the Farnes before, but I remember years ago watching very enviously a group of Sea Kayakers setting off from Bamburgh, when my kids were little and we were on holiday in that part of the world.
 Happy Days!

 Arriving late, I parked up in the free 24hr car park with the helpful no sleeping, cooking or camping sign, wondering what they were going to do if I dared to dose off.
 So I decided to take advice from the highways agency, pulled the blinds up on the van and took a well earned rest.
 Well you should not drive tired!
 After a good nights sleep I woke to beautiful blue skies and after breakfast set off to the beach.

 The pictures below say it all really.
 The sunny ones are from the Saturday, dull cloudy ones from Sunday.
 Click on the images for the full screen versions.
 Use your browser back but to get back.

 A little short video of a snoring seal I saw near Megstone: